Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/entity-viewer.md

 ---

-# What is the Entity viewer?
+# What is the Feature explorer?

-Entity viewer reveals detailed information about an entity ie a gene of interest and their related transcripts, proteins and functions.
+Feature explorer reveals detailed information about an entity ie a gene of interest and their related transcripts, proteins and functions.

-The Entity viewer consists of a Navigation bar, the Main display, the Right-hand panel and an Action bar.
+The Feature explorer consists of a Navigation bar, the Main display, the Right-hand panel and an Action bar.

 ![](media/entity-viewer.png)